stackforge/pecan/docs/source/quick_start.rst

 To get up and running in no time the template helps a lot!

-A few things have been layed out for you, let's review them one by one:
+A few things have been set for you, let's review them one by one:

 *  **public**: All your public static files like CSS and Javascript are placed here.
 If you have some images (this example app doesn't) it would make sense